-When it comes to eLearning strategy, there is a long-time debate over learning paths vs traditional curriculum.
+When it comes to eLearning strategy, there is a long-time debate over learning paths versus traditional curriculum.
 Let’s explore the differences between the two methods so that your organization can make the correct decision on your pathway forward and you can see improved results from your learning initiatives on a grand scale.

-There are many differences between the two.
+There are many differences between learning paths and traditional curriculum.
 For starters, traditional curriculum can be likened to a “one-size-fits-all” approach, with one instructor and one set of skills or knowledge to be communicated to an entire class in the same fashion at the same time.
 Learning paths, however, seek to meet individual needs instead.
 They create learner-centric, targeted activities that are customizable to each individual while aligning with the greater learning objectives.

 As an L&D professional, understanding the difference between the two is important.
 Your role is to provide the best possible tools and solutions to support the learning and performance objectives of your organization and these two different types of educational methods are part of that.